-It is expected of all cultural institutions that they follow the Dutch Fair Practice Code (click here to see a Fair Practice Code animation video for information and tips), the Governance Code Cultuur (Governance Code for Culture) and the Code Diversiteit & Inclusie (Code for Diversity & Inclusion).
+It is expected of all cultural institutions that they follow the Dutch Fair Practice Code, the Governance Code Cultuur (Governance Code for Culture) and the Code Diversiteit & Inclusie (Code for Diversity & Inclusion).
 Adopting the Fair Practice Code automatically implies that the organization adheres to the guidelines for artist honoraria.

 Specified budget with financing plan

 Click here for an explanation of budgets for institutions (in Dutch).
 Where applicable, this should include a realistic honorarium for the artist or artists.
 This will be paid by the applicant, along with production costs and expenses for transport, travel, lodging etc., all of which should follow the guidelines for honoraria.
 Should there be any doubts about any given budget entry, the Mondriaan Fund can request relevant documents, such as price estimates.